 自分のやりたいことを追究すること、そのために大人（スタッフ）に教えを請うこと、議論を重ねること…これらは生徒の脳を鍛える行動に他なりません。そこで、このような機会を保障するため、普段の学校の時間だけでは物足りない生徒の学びに対する欲求を満たすため、放課後にTUTORIAL TIME を設けています。

 Tutorial days should be fixed in advanced, but may be changed by the staff.
-There may not be replacement lessons.
+There may not be replacement lessons for absenteeism.

 Outside F.I.D.S. we encourage the study of musical instruments, choral practice, sports such as Rugby or Shorinji-Kempo, Swimming and Soccer.